Innovation meets Art

 Sarahlaine Calva

-This art piece is an interpretation of the vibrant community spirit and innovative cargotecture that launched Boxyard RTP as a hub for local connection and small business support.
+An interpretation of the spirit and innovative cargotecture that launched Boxyard RTP as a community for connection and local talent.

 Still life photography